mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 Sleep last night was ok but I did wake up feeling congested and with a stiff neck.

+I got the run in after work this evening.
+Weird day as it looked like the smoke was going to lift in the morning but it got thicker as the afternoon wore on.
+The last of the sun was visible as a dim, crimson dot in the sky at 17:45 and gone completely by 18:00.
+Regardless, I put on an N95 dust mask and headed out.
+This was one of those runs that felt good in the beginning but as soon as the work started, I really wished that I had put in some real training last weekend.
+Last stride, best stride would be a good summary as it reduced me to a walk for the final 1:20 recovery period.

+Running with a mask sure had me aware of my breathing.

 <!---->
 ## THURSDAY SEP 17